helping animals out since 1976

 At a time when young people felt alienated by the political system, anarcho-punk provided a sense of community, urgency and vitality that could never be matched by the mainstream parties or organisations.

-BANDS OF MERCY - Jim Steinman, the man who composed Bat Out of Hell amongst many other songs, described his music in six words - FEVERISH, STRONG, ROMANTIC, VIOLENT, REBELLIOUS, FUN.
-These same nouns describe the essences of anarcho -punk.
+BANDS OF MERCY - Jim Steinman, the man who composed Bat Out of Hell amongst many other songs, described his bombastic music in six words - FEVERISH, STRONG, ROMANTIC, VIOLENT, REBELLIOUS, FUN.
+Coincidentally, these same nouns describe the essences of anarcho -punk.

 However, anarcho punks were not the first people to write songs extolling the virtues of empathising with and defending our fellow animal brothers and sisters.

 A full 80 or so years before Crass released their first EP and kickstarted the whole movement, a more gentle, less expletive-ridden scene arose called the Band of Mercy (BoM).
-THe BoM were an offshoot of the RSPCA and was aimed at children and adolescents.
+The BoM were an offshoot of the RSPCA and was aimed at children and adolescents.
 The BoM held weekly meetings in their locale, gathering the youth to learn and sing songs in praise of kindness toward animals and a willingness to defend them when required.
+The little rascals were also given to breaking hunters guns and rescuing animals due for vivisection.
+This was at a time when vivisection was completely unregulated and could be performed by anyone, anywhere.

 The BoM's were huge in Britain and the USA at the turn of the 20th century - the US had 27,000 chapters and a full 3% of United States citizens aged between 5 and 15 were signed up.